SimonVerhoeven/spring-restdocs-demo/README.md

 ### asciidoc

-These three asciidoc files will point to our generated documentation, in there you can find some examples on how you can set it up.
+These three asciidoc files will point to our generated documentation, in there you can find some examples of how you can set it up.

 [index.adoc](src/main/asciidoc/index.adoc)
 [library.adoc](src/main/asciidoc/library.adoc)
 [member.adoc](src/main/asciidoc/member.adoc)

-Within the `library` adoc file you can also find examples on how you can further customize the layout.
+Within the `library` adoc file you can also find examples of how you can further customize the layout.

 ### Tests